mini-kep/parcer-template/README.md

 # Concept

-Parsers extract data from sources to upload them to database.
+Parsers extract data from sources (static files or other APIs) to upload them to database.

 # Data structure

-Parsers are used to scan a data source (file or other API) and emit a list of dictionaries.
-Each dictionary represents one observation on a variable in time (datapoint).
+Parseing result is a list of dictionaries.
+Each dictionary represents one observation in time for a variable.

 Datapoint dictionary has `date`, `freq`, `name` and `value` keys.